-Early Childhood Education (ECE) is the term frequently applied to the education of young children from birth through age 8.
-Although early childhood education has existed since the creation of kindergarten in the 1800s, the last decade has seen a tremendous amount of attention devoted to the subject of early education for young children and the importance of play.
+Early Childhood Education (ECE) is the frequently applied term to the education of young children from birth through 8.
+Although age early childhood education has existed since the creation of kindergarten in the 1800s, the last decade has seen a tremendous amount of attention devoted to the subject of early education for young children and the importance of play.